flylady2/exceptional_realty/README.md

 Exceptional Realty Group Website

-This is an example site for the Intro to Front_end Web Develpment course at the Flatiron School.
+This is an example site for the Intro to Front_end Web Development course at the Flatiron School.